Pre-commit

 The system works by looking for a file called .pre-commit-config.yaml

 that we can configure.
-If we execute
+If you execute

 you should get a sample file that looks like